magittan/Big-Tag/README.md

     Selecting the game to look at

 Next steps: JS would pull user information from FB with FB API https://developers.facebook.com/docs/javascript/howto/jquery/v2.8
-Next steps: Location of Tag will be recorded (Working on) Next steps: Time of Tags will be recorded (Working on) Next steps: Map of Tags https://developers.google.com/maps/documentation/javascript/geolocation
+Next steps: Location of Tag will be recorded (Working on) DONE Next steps: Time of Tags will be recorded (Working on) Export the Date better Next steps: Map of Tags https://developers.google.com/maps/documentation/javascript/geolocation DONE Next steps: the Tag page: exporting information about the details about a specific person